integreat-io/map-transform/README.md

 ```

 ## Breaking changes in v0.4

 - Map objects won't be mapped over an array by default.
 You have to specify `$iterate: true`
+- The `alt` operation now accepts any type of pipeline, but not a helper
+function

 ## Usage